I'm a member

 Printer Friendly Version

-Vagus nerve stimulation is considered investigational as a treatment of all other conditions, including but not limited to heart failure, fibromyalgia, essential tremors, obesity, depression and headaches.
+Vagus nerve stimulation is considered investigational as a treatment of all other conditions, including but not limited to heart failure, fibromyalgia, essential tremors, obesity, depression, headaches, tinnitus, and traumatic brain injury.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.

 Medically Necessary is defined as those services, treatments, procedures, equipment, drugs, devices, items or supplies furnished by a covered Provider that are required to identify or treat a Member's illness, injury or Nervous/Mental Conditions, and which Company determines are covered under this Benefit Plan based on the criteria as follows in A through D: